 The Marabi Club's interiors conjure the 1920s and 1930s in Johannesburg, a rough luxury evoked by a combination of facebrick walls, art-deco furniture, reclaimed wooden window frames behind which historical images tell the story of the urban metropolis.
 A low stage means the music is very much a part of your meal with tables placed right up to its edge.
 Warm lighting suffuses the bar and stage giving the space an intimate glow.

-Through its management The Marabi Club is linked to the luxury five-star Saxon Hotel, where Luke Dale-Roberts also leads a restaurant, located in the plush suburb of Sandhurst (so polished service comes standard, valet parking included), and the live music festival Rocking The Daisies.
+Through its management The Marabi Club is linked to the luxury five-star Saxon Hotel, located in the plush suburb of Sandhurst (so polished service comes standard, valet parking included), and the live music festival Rocking The Daisies.
 Music is integral to the place’s DNA.

 You won’t find much information online and there’s no hint of the lineup but expect some surprises in terms of who takes to the stage, as local and visiting international acts are promised.